-Plan and execute annual summer associate program, working with D.C.
-Hiring Partner(s), D.C. partners-in-charge (PICs), and each year’s associate summer coordinators;
+Planning, overseeing, and executing the D.C. office’s annual summer associate program, which will require close collaboration with the office’s Recruiting Director, Hiring Partners, Partners-in-Charge (PICs), and each year’s associate summer coordinators;

-Maintain good relationships with law school career centers and legal search firms;
+Maintaining good relationships with law school career centers;

-Liase with Human Resources department, Professional Development department, and D.C.
-Office Administrator on new hire orientation and integration efforts;
+Serving as a liaison with the Human Resources department, Professional Development department, and D.C.
+Director of Administration for new-hire onboarding and integration efforts;

 Candidates must be able to work in a fast-paced, professional environment and as part of a team.
-Proficiency in the use of computer programs including Microsoft Office (Outlook, Word, Excel, PowerPoint) required.
-Must consistently display good judgment and maintain confidence of personal and sensitive information.
+Proficiency in the use of computer programs including Microsoft Office (Outlook, Word, Excel, PowerPoint) is required; experience with ViRecruit is also preferred.
+Candidates must be organized and detail-oriented; consistently display good judgment; communicate in a friendly and professional manner; be available for in-person and after-hours engagement and events, and maintain confidentiality of personal and sensitive personnel information.

-This position requires a minimum of five years legal recruiting experience and a Bachelor of Science or Arts degree.
+This position requires a minimum of four years legal recruiting experience and a Bachelor of Science or Arts degree.

 Gibson Dunn will consider for employment qualified Applicants with Criminal Histories in a manner consistent with the requirements of local law.